Ruin0x11/modding-opennefia-by-example/src/en/items.md

    }
 ```

-However, in this case it's more convenient and readable to just define the
+However, in this case it's cleaner and more convenient to just define the
-`on_init_params` callback. `events` should be used for defining handlers for
+`on_init_params` callback. `events` should mainly be used for defining event
-uncommon events that don't have callback wrappers like `on_init_params` does.
+handlers on uncommon events that don't have callback wrappers like
+`on_init_params`.

 **Note**: All of this is subject to change, in case a better way of defining
 things in the engine is thought of.